Complex Hires

 The landscape of Youth Pastor recruitment has shifted significantly, and many large churches are still operating with assumptions that no longer reflect reality.
 The most important shift is this: the experienced Youth Pastors who were once the primary candidates for large church roles are increasingly being promoted into broader executive positions.
 The pipeline that churches have historically relied on is narrowing.

 This is not a crisis.
 It is a context that calls for a different approach.
 Churches that are still searching for the Youth Pastor they hired ten years ago will find the search harder.
 Churches that understand the current landscape and adapt their strategy accordingly will find excellent candidates.
+The same relational principles that guide the Love + Lead executive search process apply here as well.

 The first adaptation is redefining what "experienced" means in this context.
 In the current environment, a Youth Pastor with five to seven years of strong ministry experience at a mid-sized church is often a more valuable candidate than one with fifteen years at a large church, because the former is still actively developing their craft and has not yet been drawn toward broader executive work.
 The search should be calibrated accordingly.